RikEnde/DiscordBot/README.md

 Then, under `Bot Permissions`, choose the permissions this bot needs.
 Choose `Read messages/View Channels` and `Send messages`.
 This will generate a URL which you can use to invite the bot to your Discord server.

 Invite the Bot: Use the generated URL to add the bot to a server.
 You must have the necessary permissions on the server to add a bot.

 ## Using the bot

-Type `!help` for a list of commands.
-On a channel, the bot responds to direct messages, or on a channel to commands like `!prompt` and `!image`.
+Type `!help` for a list of commands. the bot responds to direct messages, or on a channel to commands like `!prompt` and `!image`.
 You can set the bot's `!role` to make it role play. `!role` without an argument will set a random role. `!image random` generates a self-portrait of the bot's current role. `!summarize` returns a summary of the current conversation as far as the bot remembers.